Sunday, December 10, 2023

 DISCLAIMER: This article is protected by copyright and may only be reproduced in its entirety for personal or educational purposes.
 Any editing, alteration, or modification is strictly prohibited without the author's permission.
 The content of this article addresses general legal issues and is not intended to provide specific legal advice for any individual situation.
 It is recommended to seek professional legal counsel before relying on any information contained herein.

-Lloyd J. Jassin is a publishing attorney and a former book publishing executive.
-He co-authored The Copyright Permission and Libel Handbook: A Step-by-Step Guide for Writers, Editors and Publishers (John Wiley & Sons) and previously served as the director of publicity for a division of Simon & Schuster.
+Lloyd J. Jassin is a book publishing attorney and a former publishing executive.
+He co-authored The Copyright Permission and Libel Handbook: A Step-by-Step Guide for Writers, Editors and Publishers (John Wiley & Sons).
 Throughout his career, he has been a vocal advocate for creators' rights, offering extensive writings and insights on contract negotiationcopyrighttrademark, and defamation law.
 He is a sought-after speaker, regularly lecturing on legal matters that impact content creators and media professionals.
 His legal practice is committed to helping clients navigate the ever-evolving landscape of publishing and entertainment law, ensuring their intellectual property is protected and their creative visions are realized.

 Tuesday, November 21, 2023